mpt777/SupersizeMe/README.md

 ## Tangent
 A model similar to this could be used by companies when 3d printed food becomes mre widely available.
 Many of these machine take in raw componets to print food.
 A model that takes raw nutritional data as inputs could pair nicely with a machine that does the same.

+0 - Beef and Pork
+1 - beverages
+2 - Breakfast
+3 - Chicken and fish
+4 - Coffee and Tea
+5 - Desserts
+6 - Salads
+7 - Smoothies and shakes
+8 - Sides and Snacks